-Campus hires thousands of students each year for positions in many departments on campus, at the UC Davis Health and other satellite locations (e.g., Bodega Bay Marine Lab, Tahoe Research Center, etc.).
+Campus hires thousands of students each year for part-time positions in many departments on campus, at the UC Davis Health and other satellite locations (e.g., Bodega Bay Marine Lab, Tahoe Research Center, etc.).

-If you are actively looking for a position (i.e., submitting several applications a week), keep in mind it takes one to three months to find a position and start your new job.
+If you are actively looking for a part-time position (i.e., submitting several applications a week), keep in mind it takes one to three months to find a position and start your new job.

 International students should check with Services for International Students and Scholars (SISS) for employment guidelines and eligibility based on your visa type.
 If you are eligible for on-campus employment, follow the steps below to find a position.
 Once you have an offer connect with the SISS for next steps while you are being onboarded.